fpereiro/gotoB/tutorial/tutorial.md

 ## Chapter 2 - the counter app

-Rather than hurrying to show you how to build apps with gotoв, my goal in this tutorial is to explain the essential concepts that are needed to build the frontend of a web application.
+Rather than hurrying to show you how to build apps with gotoв, my goal in this tutorial is to explain the essential concepts that are needed to build the frontend of a webapp.

-We will start building the simplest possible web application - a counter!
-My hope is that by going slowly and surely, not only you will understand the library, but all the underlying concepts of any web application, so that you can then build them with clarity and utmost confidence.
+We will start building the simplest possible webapp - a counter!
+My hope is that by going slowly and surely, not only you will understand the library, but all the underlying concepts of any webapp, so that you can then build them with clarity and utmost confidence.

 ### Step 2-1: specifying a counter